 We use the students' selections to create sections and teacher schedules for the upper school, so it is important that students are thoughtful about their selections.
-If a change is desired, send an email to Troy Thiele, the upper school director of standardized testing and scheduling (troy.thiele@harker.org).

 How are placements (non-honors or honors) determined for grade 9 courses?

 Just as between grades 7 and 8, course level is determined by the teachers based on student work and progress; grade 8 teachers place students for grade 9.
 History placement is determined by semester one student work in English and history due to the greater emphasis on writing in upper school history.
 While placements are determined by a student's first semester grades, performance in second semester is also reviewed for significant changes.